Governance

 Good governance is about more than just box-ticking.

 Responsibility for governance ultimately sits with our Board and its committees and we have a framework in place to ensure appropriate oversight.
-We have an ESG working group that meets monthly, chaired by our ESG Executive Sponsor whose role it is to champion ESG matters within the Executive Committee and to provide updates to our Board.
+We have a sustainability working group that meets monthly to drive progress, and a sustainability steering committee which meets quarterly to provide strategic oversight and is chaired by our Group CEO.

 How we manage risk